BL-Netzwerktechnik/crispcms/docs/components/license/introduction.md

 # License System

-CrispCMS supports a license system so you can safely distribute your themes and only let authorized license holders host it.
+CrispCMS offers a robust license system, allowing you to securely distribute your themes and restrict hosting access to authorized license holders.

 ```mermaid
 graph LR